-It is recommended that full-time doctoral students submit their Form D-5 and officially defend their dissertation no later than the end of the fifth year (15th semester) of study and at least three (3) semesters after submission of Form D-3.
+It is expected that full-time doctoral students defend their dissertation no later than the end of the fifth year (15th semester) of study.
 After a student has completed a research project and written a dissertation, the dissertation must be approved by the dissertation committee.
-By their signatures on Form D-5, the committee members certify that the dissertation is ready for defense.
+By their signatures on the Oral Defense of Dissertation form, committee members certify that the dissertation is ready for defense.

 The research dissertation must be of sufficient caliber to be published, as a whole or in part, in the scientific literature.
 The candidate should realize that multiple revisions may be necessary before the document is ready for the defense.
 Students should expect that faculty will take up to, but no more than, 14 business days for each draft during the academic year for review.
 Additional days may be needed around final exam week.
-Since most faculty in the college are on nine-month appointments in fall and spring semesters, faculty may be unavailable for periods of time during the summer term and students should plan accordingly.
+Since most faculty in the college have nine-month appointments in fall and spring semesters, faculty may be unavailable for periods of time during the summer term and students should plan accordingly.

-After approval from the major professor and dissertation committee, the student needs to submit the dissertation and Form D-5 with all required documentation, including proof of enrollment, to the Stempel College Office of the Dean.
+After the major professor and dissertation committee review the dissertation and agree that it is ready for defense, the student needs to submit the dissertation and other required documentation for 'Preliminary Approval and Request for Oral Defense.'
 The designated official at the dean's office will need up to 14 business days to review the dissertation.
 A dissertation that does not meet Stempel College standards of research excellence or one with a significant number of uncorrected errors will be returned without approval for scheduling the defense.